Eligiusz Niewiadomski: Assassin

-On December 9, 1922, Gabriel Narutowicz was elected by the National Assembly as the first President of Poland.
+On 9 December 1922 Gabriel Narutowicz was elected by the National Assembly as the first President of Poland.
 After a heated debate, Narutowicz's candidacy managed to gather 289 votes, including 113 votes of various national minority MPs.
-The defeated candidate of the National Democratic Party Maurycy Zamoyski gathered 227 votes, yet the National Democrats decided to boycott the President and announced that he was elected by the “Reds, Jews, and Germans” rather than Poles.
+The defeated candidate of the National Democratic Party Maurycy Zamoyski gathered 227 votes, yet the National Democrats decided to boycott the President and announced that he was elected by the "Reds, Jews, and Germans" rather than Poles.
 This started a period of civil unrest in Warsaw, where the supporters of nationalist ideas protested against the election of their president.

-On December 16, 1922, the newly elected president attended the opening of an art exhibition at the Zachęta Art Gallery.
-Niewiadomski, a frequent guest at such gatherings, pulled out his revolver, approached Narutowicz and shot him.
+On 16 December 1922 the newly elected president attended the opening of an art exhibition at the Zachęta Art Gallery.
+Niewiadomski, a frequent guest at such gatherings, pulled out his pistol, approached Narutowicz, and shot him.
 The president died instantly.
-Arrested on December 30, he demanded a death penalty for himself, and was sentenced to death by firing squad, and the sentence was carried out at the Warsaw Citadel on January 31, 1923.
+Arrested on December 30, Niewiadomski demanded a death sentence for himself and was sentenced to death by firing squad.
+The sentence was carried out at the Warsaw Citadel on 31 January 1923.
 He was 53 years old.
 His body was interred at Warsaw's Powązki Cemetery.

+A few months after his death, a renowned psychiatrist, Maurycy Urstein, called Niewiadomski's execution a judiciary homicide, as the perpetrator was mentally ill and clinically insane but the court had disregarded the need for expert psychiatric testimony.

 After his execution, Niewiadomski remained a controversial figure.
 His funeral was attended by 10,000 people.

+Movie

+In 1977 director Jerzy Kawalerowicz made the film Death of a President.
+The role of Gabriel Narutowicz was played by Zdzisław Mrożewski, and Eligiusz Niewiadomski - was played by Marek Walczewski.